ihmeuw/vivarium_research/docs/source/intervention_models/wasting_treatment/index.rst

   Also note that Dsam_tx < Dsam_utx (time to recovery of tx SAM is shorter than time to recovery of untreated SAM)

   *We did not calculate a specific r2_ux value for each age and sex in model 2*

-  Hence when we ramp up coverage (treated% increases), t1_sam also increases.
-Duration of SAM will decrease.
-Without changing incidence, our prevalence of SAM should also decrease (P = incidence x Duration).
-Our intervention could also work by decreasing the time to recovery, in which case t1_sam increases and prevalence will decrease (without changing incidence).

 Affected Outcomes